adimand/acquaa-org/Integrations.md

    - customer exposes an API endpoint where Acquaa can send events as they occur.
    - event contract will be published.
    - secured via an API key or JWT.
-   - failures will be retried 3 times at exponentially increasing times (configurable).
+   - failures will be retried thrice at exponentially increasing times (configurable).
 3. Custom integration with the system (this is time-consuming and expensive as we'll need to get an insight and access into the customer's internal systems).
 If done, it will most likely be through a proxy fronting the internal system.

 ## Data Import